karrot-dev/35c3-foodsaving-talk/index.md

 - She contacts stores to build up cooperations
 - She contacts us and asks for help setting up a group on Karrot
 - our pickup management tool Tilmann will tell you more about in a second
-- As soon as the cooperations are established the stores and pickups are put up on Karrot and people can sign up there
 - Over the coming months a community forms, more cooperations are built and lots of food is saved
 - In three weeks Teddy will leave Östersund because her study time there is over, but look what she leaves behind:
+- there were 2 newspaper articles
+- participation in at least 4 public events
+- 5 cooperating stores, 2 of which are supermarkets
+- a public fsp with fridge
+- a hangout for the community twice a month
+- 600kg of food was saved
 - 200 foodsavers in the Karrot group
-- 5 cooperating stores, 2 of which are supermarkets

 ---